310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 the warning and the tale is passed on from Parent to child to this very Day.

-… but it is an Ancient story, so there are Many people who have forgotten all about it, it seems.
+…but it is an Ancient story, so there are Many people who have forgotten all about it, it seems.

 as many years passed, blood from the outside became mingled with ours… and slowly, things have been changing for us.